 2) Florida driver’s licenses or Florida identification cards for non-drivers.

-3) Florida vehicle tag number(s) on all vehicles privately owned.
+3) Florida vehicle registration on all vehicles operated in Florida.

 4) Manatee County Voter's Registration card or Declaration of Domicile.

 5) Resident Alien Card if not a US Citizen.

 6) Copy of the entire trust agreement, or a recorded memorandum of trust, if property is held in a trust.

 If the applicant does not possess all these items, contact our office for further information.